justthatpixel/2D-Multiplayer-RPG-Game/README.md

 <h1> Multiplayer RPG game</h1>

-<p>This is a Multiplayer RPG game I developed in Unity using c#.</p>
+<p>This is a Multiplayer RPG game I developed in Unity using c#. </p>

 <p>It consists of 5 levels to explore, collect items and fight enemies.</p>

-<p>I used the netowrking asset 'Mirror' to enable networking functionality within my game </p>
+<p>I used the networking asset 'Mirror' to enable networking functionality within my game </p>
 https://github.com/vis2k/Mirror

 <H2>Screenshots: </h2>